tcltk/tcl/doc/markdown/configurable.md

 Configurable objects are objects that support being configured with a **configure** method.
 Each of the configurable entities of the object is known as a property of the object.
 Properties may be defined on classes or instances; when configuring an object, any of the properties defined by its classes (direct or indirect) or by the instance itself may be configured.

 The **oo::configurable** metaclass installs basic support for making configurable objects into a class.
-This consists of making a **property** definition command available in definition scripts for the class and instances (e.g., from the class's constructor, within **oo::define** and within **oo::objdefine**) and making a **configure** method available within the instances.
+This consists of making a **property** definition command available in definition scripts for the class and instances (e.g., from the class's constructor, within [oo::define][define] and within [oo::objdefine][objdefine]) and making a **configure** method available within the instances.

 ## Configure method